volterraedge/terraform-provider-volterra/docs/resources/volterra_data_type.md

 `is_sensitive_data` - (Optional) Select this option to classify the custom data type as sensitive, enabling detection of API vulnerabilities related to this data type. (`Bool`).

-`rules` - (Optional) Configure key/value or regex match rules to enable the platform to detect this custom data type in the API request or response.
+`rules` - (Required) Configure key/value or regex match rules to enable the platform to detect this custom data type in the API request or response.
 See [Rules ](#rules) below for details.

 ### Rules